legalforce-oss/hanami-authentication/README.md

 # application.rb
 controller.prepare do
   include Hanami::Authentication

-  # before authenticate  >> This will use callbacks if authentication is failed.
+  before authenticate  # This will use callbacks if authentication is failed.
-  # before authenticate! >> This forced to halt by 401 if authentication is failed.
+  before authenticate! # This will force to halt by 401 if authentication is failed.

   after_session_expired do # This will be called if authenticate method is called when session is expired.
     flash[:error] = 'The session is expired.'
     redirect_to routes.root_path
   end

-  after_session_failed do # This will be called if authenticate method is called when user has not logged in.
+  after_authentication_failed do # This will be called if authenticate method is called when user has not logged in.
     flash[:error] = 'Please login'
     redirect_to routes.root_path
   end